PersonaPredicta/Survey_Says.../README.md

 ### Survey output
 The survey response far exceeded expectations: 100 anticipated and 860 actual responses.
-Approximately 150 incomplete surveys were submitted, creating challenges for analysis.
+Approximately 150 incomplete surveys were submitted.
 The data was output to a single Excel spreadsheet.

 ### Previous analysis